bookchainio/steem-bluepaper/ro-RO/Bluepaper.md

 Furthermore, Steem only allows members to vote with STEEM when it is committed to a 13 week vesting schedule called Steem Power.
 Under this model, members have a financial incentive to vote in a way that maximises the long term value of their STEEM.

-## Viteza și scalarea pe Blockchainul Steem
+## Viteza și scalarea pe Blockchain-ul Steem

-The Steem blockchain is designed to be one of the fastest and most efficient blockchains in existence, which is necessary to be able to support the amount of traffic expected on a social media platform larger than the size of Reddit.
-Steem has already surpassed Bitcoin in number of transactions, and is able to scale to support 10,000 or more transactions per second.
+Steem blockchain este conceput pentru a fi unul dintre cele mai rapide și eficiente blockchain, acest lucru fiind necesar pentru a putea susține cantitatea de trafic de aşteptată pe o platformă media de socializare, mai mare decât Reddit.
+Steem a depăşit deja Bitcoin în ceea ce privește numărul de tranzacţii, şi este capabil să susțină 10.000 sau mai multe tranzacţii pe secundă.

 ### Delegated Proof of Stake (DPoS)